ehovers10/ehovers10.github.io/research/dissertation/sections/cooperation-dispute.md

 ---
-title: Pinker on indirect speech
+title: Communication, cooperation, and dispute
 author: erik hoversten
 date: 2015-01-10
 ---

-Three part theory
+Pinker et al. three part theory
 + Communincation is not purely cooperative.
 Interlocutors sometimes have conflicting goals.
     - Indirect speech can convey a message without fully committing the speaker to